EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/ziPaknT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The script is a loop that runs perpetually and looks through the event viewer and security log and grabs the IP addresses of failed logins and geo locates them and creates a new log file
+The script is a loop that runs perpetually and looks through the event viewer and security log, grabs the IP addresses of failed logins and geo locates them, and creates a new log file
 </p>
 <br />